xinobi-vm/git-configs/README.md

-# Contains changs to the Bash Profile to make development easier with Git
+# Contains changes to the Bash Profile to make development easier with Git